LittlePerson101/The-Good-Old-Basics/README.md

 I have indeed heard about the controversy about the Essential Mod!
 This pack does have Essential!
 If you prefer not to use the mod for whatever reason: I DO NOT JUDGE!
 Then please be on the lookout for the Non-Essential version, it's still in the works tho so maybe in like a month!
 I'll link it in the desc. when I get it working!

 ## Having Issues?
 Or an idea for the pack!
 Check out my GitHub repository and write in the issues tab!
 Even if it's not an issue!
-NOTE: Don't download from my GitHub the versions are really outdated!

 Also not related to the above BUT: This is'nt the most "Fair-Play Friendly" Modpack because of Xaero's Minimap and Freecam and such.
 So I am not responsible if you get banned off a server because of this pack, be sure to read the servers opinion on these mods before playing for the best experience!